arnohovhannisyan/syncify-docs/docs/features/profiles.md

 Syncify supports using profiles to have different settings for different occasions.

-> Note: Profiles are currently only supported using the default `Git` method
+> Note that profiles are currently only supported using the default `repo` syncer

 ## Creating a New Profile